Hitesh-pratap-singh/tutedudelearning/README.md

 Assignment3:
     Task1: Calculate Factorial Using a function.
     Task2: Using the Math Module for Calculation.

+Assignment4:
+    Task1: Read a file and handle errors.
+    Task2: Write and append data to file.